Police discover 7 bodies at the home of a sex offender on his scheduled court date

 Why were authorities searching for the two teens?

-The Okmulgee County Sheriff's office first issued an alert on Monday morning, saying it was searching for 14-year-old Ivy Webster.
+The sheriff's office first issued an alert on Monday morning, saying it was searching for 14-year-old Ivy Webster.

 "She went with a friend on Saturday to the McAlester area and was supposed to return home by 5:00 p.m. last night," the alert read.